 Of course, it’s over the ankle which makes it a heavy option for hikers but the top speed lace can be locked down or left undone for some adjustability in support.

 I love the huge over the toe cap on this boot since the lower and the tread is so beefy, why not make the toe cap rugged enough to match?
 It’s also awesome to see a heel lock strap which is integrated with the top lace.

 When you tighten up the top lace, it also pulls and locks the heel down into the bottom of the boot.
 This is a great feature we don’t see nearly enough in hiking shoes.

-How to Choose a Pair of Hiking Boots
+How to Choose the Best Hiking Boots For You

 Ankle Support and Boot Height